Javakheti: Soviet era

+Linguistic makeup

+Javakheti's linguistic makeup (Georgian/Armenian/Russian/Turkish) formed through successive waves of conquest and resettlement: Ottoman rule and Islamization of the local Georgian (Meskhetian) population from the late 1600s, Russian annexation in 1828-29 followed by mass expulsion of Muslim Georgians and the settling of ~30,000 Armenian colonists from Erzurum, the 1839 settlement of Russian sectarian "Dukhobors," and then Soviet-era Russification policy that further eroded Georgian's functional status even as it nominally remained the titular language.
+The present-day section describes a stable but unevenly weighted bilingualism/trilingualism, with Georgian often confined to everyday oral use while Russian and Armenian dominate education, media, and administration in majority-Armenian areas.

 Modern Georgia

 Currently Armenians form the ethnic majority in the region.
 Since independence many members of the Doukhobor community have left for Russia.

-Also, Ecological migrants from Adjara live there.
+Ecological migrants from Adjara are also present.

 Current situation

-Between 2006 and 2011, 220km of the highway from Kvemo Kartli to Samtskhe-Javakheti was improved as part of a program of the US Millennium Challenge Account to more effectively link the region with the rest of Georgia.
+Between 2006 and 2011, 220 km of the highway from Kvemo Kartli to Samtskhe-Javakheti was improved as part of a program of the US Millennium Challenge Account to more effectively link the region with the rest of Georgia.
 In more recent years, a railway line has been constructed to run between Kars, Turkey to Baku, Azerbaijan via the area (see: Baku–Tbilisi–Kars railway), which opened in 2017.
 The Armenian population of Javakheti was opposed to this rail link because it excludes and isolates Armenia.
 There is already another railroad linking Georgia, Armenia and Turkey, which is the Kars–Gyumri–Tbilisi railway line.
 The existing line is in working condition and could be operational within weeks, but due to the Turkish blockade of Armenia since 1993, the railroad is not operational.